-Soapy water will do.
-For stubborn stains, add to your soap and water.
-Simply wipe it down with a wet cloth and then leave it to air dry.
-The secret is to let it dry away in natural air.
+For stubborn stains, simply wipe it down with a wet cloth and then leave it to air dry.
+To preserve texture and rope details from fraying, lightly brush in one direction then let dry in natural air.

-Once when my rope-styled wedge soaked in the pool or rainwater while going home, I thought it would damage it.
-I discovered that rinsing it well in a pool of water and laundry detergent and then hang to dry did not alter its original look.
-For sure, once in every while of water is not damaging.
+Once when my rope-styled wedge soaked in rainwater while going home, I thought it was damaged.
+But thankfully, I discovered that rinsing them in a pool of water and laundry detergent did the trick without altering their original look.

-Cork is a unique material but fun and easy to clean.
-Use warm water with a third of vinegar and a teaspoon of detergent.
-Dip a cloth into the solution for cleaning.
-If they are not that dirty, soapy water and your cloth are enough to make them bright and beautiful.
+Cork is a unique material and it is easy to clean.
+Mix warm water, detergent, and vinegar then dip a cleaning cloth into the solution.
+If your cork shoes are not that dirty, soapy water without vinegar is enough to make them bright and beautiful.

-It is possible to submerge them in water and soap but do this only when the shoes are super dirty and untidy.
-Air dry as soon as possible indoors.
+You can submerge them in water and soap but do this only when the shoes are super dirty.
+Air dry right away but indoors.
 Avoid leaving them in direct sunlight or in closed spaces.
-I have tried adding a few drops into my rinse water.
-I thought it would at least lubricate the cork and will dry my shoes soft and smooth, and it did!

 2) You need a shoe wardrobe

 Using a single pair of shoes in a straight week deprives footwear of the time to dry.
-Sounds like “but they’re “just” shoes!”
-Well, yes, however, shoes also need to rest to retain shape and from being too worn out.
+Note that even footwear also needs to rest to retain shape and from being too worn out.

 Shoes absorb sweat from the feet.
-If they’re not allowed to dry, that amount of soppiness will soak the affected fiber materials and start to deform and eventually wear out.
-If you notice why your shoes tend to alter in shape after a month’s use perhaps, now you know why.
+If they’re not allowed to dry, that amount of soppiness will soak the affected fiber materials and start to deform.
+If you notice why your shoes tend to alter in shape after a month’s use, now you know why.

 The trick is to change shoes once in a while.
-You can get separate footwear for work and commuting to and from work, shopping, and for sports activities like walking or jogging.
-I suggest you get at least shoes for long-standing that you can interchange in a week.
+You can get separate footwear for work and commuting to and from work, shopping, and sports activities.
+I suggest you get at least a pair of shoes for walking or running that you can interchange in a week.
 Except maybe for stilettos as you don’t use them often.

-Spare yourself from thinking expensive.
 You don’t have to buy all of the shoes in a month.
 The logic is to think of a way to get footwear that you can use in rotation.
-Did you know changing footwear once or twice a week can save your foot from pain?
+Did you know that changing footwear once or twice a week can save your foot from pain?
 That is true, alternating your shoes allows both feet and footwear to go flexible.